dmartinez777/Assessment-MVC/README.md

 Example: http://testbox.test/user/1 (gets a specific user)
 ```
 You can use AMVC with the following tools: postman, insomnia, or a browser to access any route.
+ ## Using POSTMAN
-A Postman import file "AssessmentMVC.postman_collection.json" contains a collection of routes used.
+ A Postman import file "AssessmentMVC.postman_collection.json" contains a collection of routes for you to use.